Most typical phrasing

 If the payment issue keeps dragging, these are the next money conversations you are likely to hit.

-How to ask a client for payment politely
+How to ask for payment politely

-You sent the invoice, payment is taking longer than expected, and you need a clear nudge that does not sound rude or apologetic.
+You sent the invoice, payment is taking longer than expected, and you need a clear payment reminder email that asks for the payment date without sounding rude.

 Client payment is overdue